In This Article

 94% of Americans don’t eat enough fruits and vegetables to get an adequate amount of minerals in their diet, and even when we do, our soils are so depleted that even organic foods are lacking in mineral content.8

-Many studies now tout the importance of getting environmental dosages of lithium.
+Many studies now emphasize the importance of taking environmental doses of lithium.
 It is found in certain foods and many water supplies, but the amount of lithium available in one’s diet depends on the soil where your food is grown and the source of your drinking water.

 Main Sources of Dietary Lithium